rune-rs/rune/book/src/foreword.md

 > To this day I've tutored two of these streamers who were interested in
 > learning Rust to write their own commands.

 Embedding a Rust compiler isn't feasible.
 So I started looking into dynamic programming languages.
 Ones that could be embedded into an existing application with little to no effort.
 That seemlessly integrates with its environment.

-So a number of candidates came up, and the one that stood out the most to me was [Rhai].
+Anumber of candidates came up, but the one that stood out the most to me was [Rhai].

 So why is Rhai awesome?
 It has Rust-like syntax.
 The runtime is fully written in